 You can learn more at my LinkedIn profile.

 Bio & personal

-In my free time I like to hike, practice yoga, read fantasy, and play pen&paper Role-Playing Games.
-I like books by Andrzej Sapkowski, admire Mahatma Gandhi.
-I’m vegetarian because I couldn’t have found any moral justification for killing other beings.
+In my free time I like to hike, practice yoga, meditate, read fantasy, and play pen&paper Role-Playing Games.
+I like books by Andrzej Sapkowski and (unrelated:)) admire Mahatma Gandhi.
+I’m vegetarian because I couldn’t find any moral justification for killing other beings.

 The world around us

 The motto of our police is “Help and protect”.
 I believe that this is actually the mission of every human, to help and protect others and especially the weaker ones, including not only other humans, but all living beings and the nature itself.
 Unfortunately too often is this maxim superseded by an attitude that could be summarized as “Take money and run”.
 If there were more altruism and compassion than egoism and limitless desires accompanied by wretchlessness, the world would be a much better place.
 I’m glad there are some people who care, such as R. Stallman, those in Amnesty International and Greenpeace, or a boy in the neighborhood helping an old lady.